dhoulder/lizard-evolution/README.md

 Both the command-line interface and the R-language interface require input files of gridded environment values to specify the simulation environment.
+See https://www.gdal.org/formats_list.html for a list of acceptable file formats.

 Model parameters are usually specified by means of a configuration file, but they can also be specified directly, either through command-line arguments, or function arguments when using the R API.

-See `examples/example.conf` for the configuration file format and comments that explain how the configuration options are used.
-In R, see the package help pages for details.
+See below for details about the configuration options and file format.

 * `./src/README.md` contains instructions for building both the library that implements the model, and the command-line interface.